IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Related Work

 The main thread of research this contribution draws on is decentralized RL (DEC-RL).
-In RL-ATSC, decentralization and distribution of control via multi-agent RL (MARL) is a popular approach~\cite{chu2019multi,mannion2016experimental,wang2019large,kuyer2008multiagent}.
-However, current MARL approaches used for ATSC suffer from the following caveats: \begin{itemize} \item From the perspective of a given agent (e.g. controller), the evolving behaviors of other agents (e.g. controllers) in the global environment cause nonstationarity and instability during training~\cite{papoudakis2019dealing}~\cite{omidshafiei2017deep}. ~\cite{chu2019multi} include the recent policies of other agents as part of the state of every local agent which seems to help but does not yet solve the problem. \item Without parameter sharing, though more scalable than previous approaches, computational resources and time required to train MARL approaches grow with every additional signalized intersection as it requires the training of additional agents. \item The specialization of every agent on the particular environment experienced by its jurisdiction during training hinders generalization and transferability to new environments.
-Therefore, applying MARL on any new road network or after any modification to a road network already under RL control requires training from scratch while interacting with road users and pedestrians to gather experience. \end{itemize} MARL and RL-ATSC in general, have therefore never, to the best of our knowledge, addressed the control of more than 196 TSCs~\cite{wei2019colight}.
-In our work, instead of using MARL, we approach DEC-RL as a set of similar decision processes which can be controlled by a single agent and show results on a network of 3,971 lights.
+In RL-ATSC, decentralization and distribution of control via multi-agent RL (MARL) is a popular approach~\cite{chu2019multi,mannion2016experimental,wang2019large,kuyer2008multiagent, houli2010multiobjective, mikami1994genetic, prabuchandran2014multi, arel2010reinforcement}.
+However, current MARL approaches used for ATSC suffer from the following caveats: \begin{itemize} \item From the perspective of a given agent (e.g., controller), the evolving behaviors of other agents (e.g., controllers) in the global environment cause nonstationarity and instability during training~\cite{papoudakis2019dealing,omidshafiei2017deep}.
+As a remedy, researchers include the recent policies of other agents as part of the state of every local agent which seems to help, but does not yet solve the problem~\cite{chu2019multi}. \item Without parameter sharing, though more scalable than previous approaches, computational resources and time required to train MARL approaches grow with every additional signalized intersection as it requires the training of additional agents. \item The specialization of every agent on the particular environment experienced by its jurisdiction during training hinders generalization and transferability to new environments.
+Therefore, applying MARL on any new road network or after any modification to a road network already under RL control requires training from scratch while interacting with road users and pedestrians to gather experience. \end{itemize}

+Scalability of MARL and RL-ATSC in general, has therefore typically been limited.
+In our work, instead of using MARL, we approach DEC-RL as a set of similar decision processes which can be controlled by a single agent and show results on a network of 3,971 lights, which is, to the best of our knowledge, the RL-ATSC setting involving the largest number of TSCs to date.